qwaneu/qwaneu.github.io/_posts/2020-06-19-making-decisions-in-turbulent-times.md

 miss big opportunities."

 I have a tendency to be timid, maybe that is why I tend to favor incremental change.
-I've got some work to do.
+I've got work to do.